 After a while, I asked the nurses if I could try the bath and I remember feeling relieved in the water for a couple of hours.
 The thing was, I was too short for the rub that if I wanted to lie on my back and submerge as much of my body as I can, I'd end up submerging my whole body, lol.
 So I had no choice but to sit on my knees and have Mitchell pour water on my back using the shower head.
 I think I was in the bath for a good hour or so.
 I started passing out of exhaustion and that's when Mitchell called the nurses to take me back to the room.

 Because of COVID restrictions, we couldn't have our doula at the hospital with us so she equipped Mitchell with the massages and moves and mojos to help me with the unmedicated labour I wanted to have.
 For someone who hadn't done this before, he did an AMAZING job encouraging me and keeping me calm and advocating for me!!!
 One of the nurses (Nurse Sarah) stayed by my side, holding my hand as she calmly directed my breathing and pushing (like I imagined our doula would have done.)
 After about 15 minutes of pushing, the baby's heart rate started going down so the OB brought out the forceps.
 He was telling us about forceps and basically asking for consent to use it, and according to Mitchell, I had ZERO care in what they were and what they were going to be used for.
 Mitchell gave the OB permission on my behalf to use the forceps (mind you, NO EPIDURAL).
-And with that, the baby came out after a few pushes!
+I gave it a few more pushes and at this point, I remember Mitchell telling me that he can see baby's head!
+And with that bit of encouragement, Baby Lee came out after a couple stronger pushes!